 In situations where a parent liable to pay child support under the agreement becomes an eligible carer, the parent may elect to end the section 93(2) assessment where the other parent in the agreement is not an eligible carer (CSA Act section 151(1A)).

 If the liable parent in the agreement applies for a new formula assessment and the Registrar makes a new assessment under CSA Act section 31, the child support agreement will revive if the liability to pay child support under the child support agreement has not ended (CSA Act section 142(1B)).
 The child support agreement revives at the start of the day the parent makes the application for a new assessment (CSA Act section 142(1C)).
-As soon as the agreement revives, the agreement is suspended under CSA Act section 86 since the parent entitled to be paid child support is not an eligible carer.
+As soon as the agreement revives, the agreement is suspended under CSA Act section 86 since the parent entitled to be paid child support under the agreement is not an eligible carer.
 As the agreement has no effect on the formula assessment under CSA Act section 35C(c) because of the suspension, the liable parent under the agreement, who is now an eligible carer, can be assessed and potentially receive child support payments under child support formula provisions during an agreement suspension period.

 In order to end the agreement, the liable parent must use the termination methods in 2.7.5.
 If the former eligible carer does not become an eligible carer again after a 28 day suspension period or after an extended suspension period elected or provided for in the agreement, the agreement will terminate.

 WA ex-nuptial cases

 The information on this page applies to WA ex-nuptial children.